magmukendi/my100daysOfCode.v.2/README.md

 ## Day 76/100 August 20th 2022:

+**Today's Progress**:
-**Today's Progress**: I worked on Make a Person.
+ - I worked on Make a Person.
 A program that creates an object that take as argument the full name, create methods that log the first name, the last name, the full name.
 Methods that update the first name, the last name, the full name.

+ - I also worked on WEPO App's frontend design.
+I started working on the product page.
+Which will contain the different post of the application.
+I was having some issues with with adding a sticky effect CSS's position stucky effect for the text field when people search for item on the posting page.
+Also if someone try to click on loop icon, instead of being redirected to the search screen, he would stay at the product list screen and to the query from there.
+Also, when someone does a query but there is not result for the query, He should see a component telling him that there is no search results.

 **Thoughts**: I think this program might be very useful when I am building form or I am trying to register people in a Data base.